Logo

 • plus spontaneous problem-solving.

-Now add one student whose support needs are not embedded into the lesson design.
+Now add one student whose support needs were not integrated into the original lesson design.
 Nothing about the lesson reflected this student’s learning profile.

-The student gets sidelined, not intentionally, but because the teacher’s cognitive bandwidth is already saturated.
-They do not have a spare mental tab to integrate the student fluently into the flow.
+The student gets sidelined.
+Not intentionally, but because the teacher's working capacity is already saturated.
+They do not have a spare mental tab to integrate the student's learning style into the process.

 What Helps (Concrete Fixes)

-Right before class begins, the adult supporting the student’s plan (whether that’s the special educator, the co-teacher, or the para) can give the lead classroom teacher a quick 20–30 second cue about how the student will participate in an upcoming part of the lesson.
+Before each class, the adult working on the student's plans (be it the special educator, the co-teacher, or a paraprofessional) can provide the classroom teacher with a short, 20–30-second cue about how a kid will participate in a certain part of the lesson.

 For example: “When you ask the prediction question, call on him.
 He'll respond using the picture card.”

-This is also where a subtle systems tool like AbleSpace becomes valuable, not as a product, but as a shared cognitive assistant.
-When teachers can see micro-supports embedded directly in a student’s goals or daily notes, they aren’t forced to store everything in memory.
-Cognitive load drops; inclusion becomes more natural.
+This is also where a simple systems tool like AbleSpace becomes valuable.
+When you can see micro-supports embedded directly within a student’s goals or daily notes, you won't have to store everything in just your memory!

 2. System Failure #2: Assessments Exclude Students Before Lessons Even Begin